NeuralMMO/beta/_build/html/_sources/rst/landing.rst.txt

             if tasks_are_good:
                train_on_tasks(tasks)

-         Once trained on your curriculum, your Agent team policy will compete to complete novel, held-out tasks in live competition across over a thousand rounds of increasing difficulty.For researchers and advanced users, we encourage approaches leveraging `ELM <https://arxiv.org/abs/2206.08896>`_ and provide a code generation model with the baselines.
+         The baseline for this track includes a fixed curriculum of tasks and OpenELM integration.
+For researchers and advanced users, we encourage approaches leveraging `ELM <https://arxiv.org/abs/2206.08896>`_ and provide a code generation model with the baselines.

       .. tab-item:: No Holds Barred

          Combine RL and curriculum approaches.
 Entrants provide their own compute to win via any way possible - just don't hack our servers!

          Deploy both RL and Curriculum approaches to create the ultimate 8 Agent team policy.
 All methods are open and no constraints on (self-provided) compute.
 Only restrictions are: no unauthorized modifications of the game or other submissions.

+         If you are here, you know how to get started.
+Use any of the above baselines or build your own from scratch.
+This is the only track that does not strictly require winners to open-source their code.
+However, we strongly encourage you to do so.

 .. dropdown:: Contributors